MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules.md

 >
 > To have a driver examined, use this Web site to [Submit a driver for analysis](https://www.microsoft.com/en-us/wdsi/driversubmission).

-Intune Name: `Block abuse of exploited vulnerable signed drivers` (Not yet available)
+Intune Name: `Block abuse of exploited vulnerable signed drivers` (not yet available)

 Configuration Manager name: Not yet available